Updated December 2021

-The new Nearby app (introduced with the October 2019 update of ArcGIS Online) discovers what’s nearby and reveals the directions to get there.
-Community members can explore neighbor resources; for example, they can find the closest library or identify all available medical facilities within a specified distance.
+The new Instant App, Nearby (introduced with the October 2019 update of ArcGIS Online), discovers what’s nearby and reveals the directions to get there.
+Community members can explore neighborhood resources; for example, they can find the closest library or identify all available medical facilities within a specified distance.
 And…what’s more, the app can generate directions.
-Viewers can select a location on-screen or enter an address, and then get results for a given radius.
-To expand the exploration, all that’s needed is a simple adjustment to the search radius.
+Viewers can select a location on-screen or enter an address, and then get results for a given radius or map extent.
+To expand the exploration, all that’s needed is a simple adjustment to the search radius or pan the map.
 Nearby automatically responds to a variety of screen sizes and includes directions for different modes, such as driving or walking.
 This blog walks you through the configuration of the Nearby app so you can help viewers better explore their desired locations.

 How does Nearby work?

 The Nearby app requires users to input a location through one of three options: